randomor/randomor.github.io/@randomor/zenshelf/index.md

 The app currently lacks much onboarding features, but I'm hoping the interface is intuitive enough for users to get started without much guidance.

-There's no way to add books without ISBNs or those not catalogued by OpenLibrary.
-However, this presents an opportunity to contribute to OpenLibrary – create an account, upload your cover there, and then import your books.
+There's no way to add books without ISBNs or those not catalogued by Google Books (the book search API we use).
 We will be adding a way to manually add your own book and upload book cover directly in the future.

-## What's next?
+## Get ZenShelf...

-If you're a book lover looking to maintain a private digital bookshelf, you can help by installing ZenShelf via TestFlight and giving it a spin.
+If you're a book lover looking to maintain a private digital bookshelf, ZenShelf is now available on [App Store](https://apps.apple.com/us/app/zenshelf/id6670147622).
+If you enjoy the app, feel free to leave a review.
+If you feel the app is still lacking, feel free to let me know.
+Just no page tracking, no social and collaborative features requests, no built-in pomodoro timer, we'd like to keep it focused and useful for now.

 ## Who am I?